 \subsection{Heston OU-based scheme}

-It is well known that any OU process is normally distributed.
-Thus, the sum of $n$ squared OU processes is chi-squared distributed with $n$ degrees of freedom, where $n \in \nset_+$.
-Let us define $\mathbf{X}$ as a $n$-dimensional vector-valued OU process with
+Because any OU process is normally distributed, the sum of $n$ squared OU processes is chi-squared distributed with $n$ degrees of freedom, where $n \in \nset_+$.
+We define $\mathbf{X}$ as a $n$-dimensional vector-valued OU process with

-where $\mathbf{W}$ is a $n$-dimensional vector of independent Brownian motions.
+where $\mathbf{W}$ is an $n$-dimensional vector of independent Brownian motions.